scaleupstack/reflection/README.md

   Please note that `classByObject()` returns a `\ReflectionClass` and not a `\ReflectionObject`.

-* Methods to access the values of object or static class properties:
+* Methods to access static and non-static properties:

   ```php
   Reflection::getPropertyValue(object $object, string $propertyName) : mixed